rscherrer/speciome/README.md

 * have the genetic architecture at hand (e.g. `archsave 1`) to interpret the genetic data you might save (`locus_*`, `edge_*` and whole individual genomes)
 * save `time`, as it is useful information for any of the other variables
 * save `population_sizes` whenever `individual_*` variables or whole individual genomes are saved

+## Misc

+This program was written in C++14 in QtCreator 4.9.2 (Qt 5.12.4) on Ubuntu 18.04 LTS, but should run on other platforms too.

+This is a copy of the ExplicitGenomeSpeciation program, version 1.0.
+See https://github.com/rscherrer/ExplicitGenomeSpeciation for more details.

 ## Disclaimer